Albert R. Behnke: Behnke award

-Starting in 1969, the Behnke award is given annually has been given each year by the Undersea and Hyperbaric Medical Society, Inc. to a scientist for outstanding scientific contributions to advances in undersea biomedical activity.
+Starting in 1969, the Behnke award has been given annually by the Undersea and Hyperbaric Medical Society, Inc. to a scientist for outstanding scientific contributions to advances in undersea biomedical activity.
 The award carries an honorarium and a plaque.
 The first recipient was Behnke.

 Awards and honors

 Established in 1916 and awarded by the Association of Military Surgeons of the United States, the Sir Henry S. Wellcome Medal and Prize is awarded annually for "the research work most valuable for the military service performed in any branch of medicine, surgery, or sanitation".
 Behnke was the 1941 recipient.

 Behnke received the American College of Sports Medicine's Honor Award in 1976.

 In 1977, Behnke was awarded an honorary Doctor of Science (Sc.D.) degree from Whittier College.

 The Navy dedicated the NMRI Hyperbaric Research Facility on July 1, 1981, to Behnke.